This document is to provide campus users with a list of questions regarding Time and Labor (TL).

 Anything entered on the timesheet will require approval as per the campus-defined approval process.
 ADO created via rules will not require approval.

 CTO Time is approved in the Approvals tile.
-If the time is not showing up in the tile, review the Workgroup as it could be misconfigured before opening a ServiceNow ticket.
+If the time is not showing up in the tile, review the Workgroup as it could be misconfigured before opening a Optimize Case.

 They are done directly on the timesheet using the appropriate adjustment TRC.